upstage-org/upstage_backend/README.md

 ```

 ## Specific to the Back End, Front End, or Streaming Service:

-This uses LetsEncrypt and will also run the script to configure the service environment and set default passwords:
+You will run this once on each machine, selecting the menu option 1,2,or 3 based on which machine you are establishing:
 ```sh
 ./initial_scripts/setup-your-domain.sh
 ```
+This uses LetsEncrypt and will also run the script to configure the service environment and set default passwords.

 If you don't wish to use LetsEncrypt, you can replace its keys with your own, and uninstall it after this entire installation process is complete.
 Note that nginx runs on each instance, managing the SSL layer on all instances.
 SSL is never handled or expected within docker instance configuration or code.

-## On the Back End Server: Your Foundational Services Installed and Configured:
+## Start with the Back End Service Server: Your Foundational Services Installed and Configured:
-Choose option 1 to set up the Back End.
+Choose option 1 to set up the Service Back End.

 This will auto-generate passwords for various applications, and will store them in a local config file.
 It will also configure nginx for the specific type of machine you are setting up.
 Note that nginx, LetsEncrypt and ufw all run on the machine itself, not in the instances.

 It will start three docker containers: MongoDB, Postgresql, Mosquitto.

-## Setup Instructions for your Application Server: UpStage, UpStage Event Capture, UpStage Email (optional)
+## Next is the Application Server: UpStage, UpStage Event Capture, UpStage Email (optional)

 ```sh
 ./initial_scripts/setup-your-domain.sh